Awards and decorations of the Civil Air Patrol: General Carl A. Spaatz Award

 The General Carl A. Spaatz Award is Civil Air Patrol's highest cadet award and honor.
 The award honors General Carl A. Spaatz, who was the first Chief of Staff of the United States Air Force and the second National Commander of Civil Air Patrol.
 Only 0.5% of cadets will ever achieve this award.
-As of December 2022, only 2,437 cadets have earned it since the award's inception in 1964.
+As of July 2024, only 2,525 cadets have earned it since the award's inception in 1964.

-The Spaatz Award may be awarded to cadets who "successfully complete all phases of the CAP cadet program and the General Carl A. Spaatz Award examination" consisting of a comprehensive leadership and aerospace education written examination, a graded essay and a physical fitness test.
+The Spaatz Award may be awarded to cadets who "successfully complete all phases of CAP cadet program and the General Carl A. Spaatz Award examination" consisting of a comprehensive leadership and aerospace education written examination, a graded essay and a physical fitness test.
 To attain the rank of Cadet Colonel, cadets must devote an average of 5 years of service, complete 19 successive rank examinations, pass three promotion boards, a timed 60-question comprehensive exam on leadership theory and CAP regulations, a timed, 60-question comprehensive aerospace exam, pass a timed essay on a question of perennial moral debate where you must argue for/against an issue on moral grounds/making appeals to reason, and pass the United States Air Force Academy Candidate Fitness Assessment.
 Only three attempts are authorized.
-The Spaatz Award is arguably the most difficult honor to earn in the CAP cadet program.
+The Spaatz Award is arguably the most difficult honor to earn in CAP cadet program.

 Cadets earning Spaatz Award are also promoted to Cadet Colonel, the highest grade obtainable in the cadet program.
 Upon reaching the age of 21, cadet colonels are eligible to transfer to the Civil Air Patrol Officer program with appointment to the grade of Captain, after completion of Level 2, Part one of Senior Member training.
 Cadet Colonels who voluntarily transfer to the officer program between the ages of 18 and 21 receive the grade senior flight officer.